jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 2.3.1 AUTOCONFIG

 PCI cards designed specifically with support for the Amiga should be installed in an AUTOCONFIG slot.
 AUTOCONFIG slots will be configured at startup in the 32 bit Zorro 3 address space.
+The AmigaPCI AUTOCONFIG process is compatable with configuration Type 0 and Type 1 devices.
 There are two advantages to the AUTOCONFIG approach:

 1. The process is transparent to the user and is "plug and play".
 2. Allows for inclusion of auto boot ROMs on the PCI device.